;

 Credit and debit cards

 Visa, Mastercard, and American Express are widely accepted credit and debit cards in Costa Rica.
-However, not all businesses accept cards and some may have a minimum purchase amount for card transactions.
+However, not all businesses accept cards, and some may have a minimum purchase amount for card transactions.
+Be aware that some fees may also apply, particularly in smaller businesses or local shops.

 Mobile payments